 A month after the show’s opening, I went back several times to Crawford Lake.
 I wanted to spend time in the gallery space to give myself a chance to connect with the show and go for a hike on the trails.

-After walking around Crawford Lake I drove to a secret swimming spot that my friend took me to a year ago.
-She brought me there after I endured a difficult and traumatizing ordeal that involved attempts to silence the anti-racist work that I was doing.
-I was so grateful to her for introducing me to this place and for being there when I felt so horribly beaten.
-My sick leave started in February after one of my colleagues filed an incident report against me because I tried to engage him in an honest conversation about his racist micro-aggressions.
+After walking around Crawford Lake I drove to a nearby swimming spot that my friend took me to a year ago.
+She brought me there after I endured a difficult ordeal that involved attempts to silence the anti-racist work that I was doing.
+I was grateful to her for introducing me to this place and for being there when I felt so horribly beaten.
+My sick leave started in February after a colleague filed an incident report against me because I tried to engage him in a conversation about his racist micro-aggressions.
 At that point my body told me that I needed a break.
-I had an intense literal pain in the butt.
-The childhood trauma I had endured was triggered.
-I always remembered what happened right before and after the beatings, thinking that it must have hurt, but I couldn’t remember experiencing the actual beatings or feeling the pain.
-It only emerged this year, when I was confronted with colonial behaviours that called on powers within the system to silence and discipline me.
-The pain must have gotten pushed into my body when I was too little to deal with it.
-It was always the same pattern.
-Silenced and beaten.
-I don’t hold resentment against them.
-I understand they hadn’t healed their own traumas.
-As for the people who complained to avoid engaging in a conversation about race, I believe if they had more information, they might see things differently and be open to considering a different approach.
+An intense lingering pain emerged.

 Two days later I drove back to Crawford Lake.
 When I entered the gallery this time, I had water on my mind.
 On either side of the modern longhouse gallery interior was a row of 3 rectangular paintings, interspersed with 2 circular paintings that signified waterways of the Dispersal.
 Along the perimeter of each circular painting was a string of wampum beads, which seemed to indicate promises that must have been made for every relocation.
 These painted discs captured my attention, compelling me to learn about the details of the Wendat/Wandat Dispersal.

-The abstract style of the circular paintings correspond with Catherine’s depiction of Sky Woman’s view as she plummets toward Wendake, in the larger painting entitled Huronia: SkyWorld View.
+The abstract style of Catherine’s circular paintings correspond with what I imagine to be Sky Woman’s view as she plummets toward Wendake, in the painting entitled Huronia: SkyWorld View, positioned at the entrance of the longhouse.
 Like this painting of Sky Woman’s perspective in the Creation Story, during her birth to the world from the heavens, the circular abstractions express disoriented flashbacks of topographies upon arrival to a new homeland.

 In front of the painting Huronia: SkyWorld View, is the beadSpitter, a beaded belt of horizontal stripes that look like layers of sediment from the Earth, submerged in water from Crawford Lake.
 It puts the idea of being deeply rooted to a place through layers of time in the forefront, and also the notion of protecting that place.
 I remember Catherine referring to the core samples that scientists were taking from the Lake’s bed, and how she had communicated that it would be disrespectful to continue with such invasive procedures.